adamniedzielski/cli-nerd.com/_posts/2016-09-25-applying-user-centered-design-to-errors.markdown

 I've spent a significant amount of my career investigating, handling and raising all sorts of errors – be it logical and fencepost errors, disk and network failures or compiler errors and runtime exceptions.
 Some are more likely to occur, others might have a bigger impact.
 They all have one thing in common
-though: Someone will need to deal with them.
+though: Someone has to deal with them.

 ## Well-Designed Errors Yield Better Programs

-Before I've got into functional programming, I've never really thought about errors in general.
+Before I've got into functional programming, I'd never really thought about errors in general.
 Sure, I would add some *null checks* here and there or maybe wrap a piece of code with a *try .. catch* block.
 But I didn't really think about underlying concepts, principles and techniques of handling errors.

 However, *Haskell* and *Elm* changed that for two reasons.

 1. *Haskell* has made me familiar with ideas like `Maybe`, `Either` and `IO`.
-1. *Elm* has shown me what a [well-designed compiler error](http://elm-lang.org/blog/compiler-errors-for-humans) should look like:
+1. *Elm* has shown me what [well-designed compiler errors](http://elm-lang.org/blog/compiler-errors-for-humans) should look like: